Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Method

 \section{Method}

 In this paper, we compare methods for relationship extraction.
 All of our methods use in-house modified Linnaeus \citep{gerner2010linnaeus} tool for named entity recognition and normalization.
-For relationship extraction, we present and compare three methods: (1) a rule-based method, based on sentence patterns and dictionaries of trigger verbs and phrases, (2) a machine learning method, based on traditional machine learning models (i.e. Naive Bayes, Random Forests), and (3) a deep learning method based on text to text transformer T5 model \citep{raffel2020exploring}.
+For relationship extraction, we present and compare three methods: (1) a rule-based method, based on sentence patterns and dictionaries of trigger verbs and phrases, (2) a machine learning method, based on traditional machine learning models (i.e. Naive Bayes, Random Forests), and (3) a deep learning method based on transformer architectures, such as DistilBERT \citep{sanh2019distilbert}, text to text T5 transformer \citep{raffel2020exploring}, as well as domain-specific BERT-based model called PubMedBERT \citep{gu2021domain} and domain-specific version of T5 model, called SciFive \citep{phan2021scifive}.